Leadership Coaching to Improve Small Nonprofit Staff Performance

 • How has your Executive Director traditionally handled conflict?

-• Do they feel comfortable and competent in this area?
+• How comfortable and competent does your Executive Director feel carrying out this responsibility?
+Without judgment, honestly talk about it.
 What assistance may they need?

 The Key Concept, Attitude or Action That Drives This Practice